Employment Law Attorneys / Practice / Religious Discrimination

 Accommodations in the workplace must allow the employee to practice his or her religion.

-The employer’s prohibition is from treating an employee or applicant such as you, better or worse than another.
+The employer’s prohibition is from treating an employee or applicant as better or worse than another.
 They also cannot impose different or more work requirements.
 Hence, they must judge a person solely on performance.

 As discussed above, discrimination by employers due to religious beliefs is illegal.
 It is illegal under both federal and state law in California.
 (See eg., Title VII of the Civil Rights Act of 1964.)
 Provisions are there to protect the employee.
 It charges a duty to the employer to provide reasonable accommodations.